AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## Workflow overview

-At a high level, onboarding [!DNL Live Search] requires that you install the extension, configure your API keys, sync your catalog data, verify the data was exported, configure your data, test the connection, then customize for your storefront.
+At a high level, onboarding [!DNL Live Search] requires that you:

+- Install the extension
+- Configure your API keys
+- Sync your catalog data
+- Verify the data was exported
+- Configure your data
+- Test the connection
+- Customize for your storefront

 ![Live Search Workflow](assets/livesearch-workflow.png)